BrianLucius/python-cert/README.md

 # python-cert
-Exercises from the Python Institutes self-paced training modules.
+Exercises from the Python Institute self-paced certification training modules.